12 Healthiest Butter Substitute Brands, According to Dietitians

 How to shop for a healthy butter substitute

-Dietitians shared their guidelines for selecting the healthiest butter substitute (that won't turn out to be worse for you than actual butter):
+Dietitians share their guidelines for selecting the healthiest butter substitute (that won't turn out to be worse for you than actual butter):

-• Compare with dairy butter: Gorin says when she chooses a diet spread or spray, she makes sure a one-tablespoon-sized serving contains less fat and calories than traditional dairy butter (otherwise, there's not a lot of benefit to opting for an alternative).
-Aim for less than 100 calories and seven grams of saturated fat per serving, she recommends.
+- Compare with dairy butter: Gorin says when she chooses a diet spread or spray, she makes sure a one-tablespoon-sized serving contains less fat and calories than traditional dairy butter (otherwise, there's not a lot of benefit to opting for an alternative).
+She recommends aiming for less than 100 calories and seven grams of saturated fat per serving.

-Read on to learn about some of the best butter substitutes you can find on grocery shelves, plus a few options that dietitians recommend avoiding.
-Then make sure to check out the 9 Healthiest Non-Dairy Creamers on Grocery Shelves.
+Read on to learn about why dietitians say these are the best butter substitutes to buy, and next, check out the 9 Healthiest Non-Dairy Creamers on Grocery Shelves.

 Miyoko's Plant Milk Butter